dabapps/django-email-as-username/README.md

 Run as a data migration
 -----------------------

-Using `south` this might look something like:
+Using `south`, and assuming you have an app named `accounts`, this might look something like:

     bash: python ./manage.py datamigration accounts email_usernames
     Created 0002_email_usernames.py.